 - A cyclist riding a bicycle upon and along a sidewalk or crosswalk must yield the right-of-way to any pedestrian and give an audible signal before overtaking and passing the pedestrian.

 - All bicycles are to be equipped with brakes which enable the cyclist to stop the bicycle within 25 feet from a speed of 10 miles per hour on dry, level, clean pavement.

 Were You Recently Injured in a Bicycle Accident?
 Schedule a Free Consultation with a Fort Lauderdale Attorney

-If you were recently injured in a bicycle accident, Rosen Injury Law is here to help.
+If you were recently injured in a bicycle accident, Rosen Injury Law, P.A. is here to help.
 Our Fort Lauderdale bicycle accident attorneys are eager to assist you today.